Mplayer.com: Games

 Mplayer offered a variety of game types to play online, including fast-paced action games, sports games, card and board games, amongst other types of games.
 Until late 1997, Mplayer had a lineup of about 20 games, with some of their more popular ones being Quake, Red Alert, Diablo, and Scrabble.
 In October 1997, it was announced that they would add more than 30 new games to their roster, making it the largest offering of any online gaming service at the time.
 The company wanted to diversify their market, and brought in many new types of games, such as Cavedog's Total Annihilation and a host of new card games to attract more casual gamers.
 In a deal with Sports Illustrated, Mpath introduced an entirely new section of games dedicated to sports.
 The new section was meant to accommodate sports gamers, as well as online tournaments and sport news and statistics.

 The main commercial games were divided by channels into action, strategy, sims, and role-playing.
 Their popularity generally came down to the individual game rather than the type of game.
 Indeed, some games would often be too underpopulated to support matchmaking, while other more popular games would have a thriving community of hundreds or thousands of gamers.
 Competition of online matchmaking services for computer games had been increasing by the late 1990s.
 Mpath attempted to ensure that it stay up to date with the latest and most popular games being released.
 Some games like Quake II, Daikatana and Unreal were all heavily promoted as being available for online play even before their launch.
+In September 1998, Ultimate PC noted Quake, Quake II, and Team Fortress as the most popular games on the service.

 A popular feature was the ability to download shareware versions of some games and play them online.
 For some games, this was supported by publishers as a means to promote their games at retail.
 In other cases, Mplayer arranged deals with developers to attract gamers with demos of popular games such as Quake and Unreal.
 The card and board games offered were supplied straight from Mplayer for free through their own software.